uzoca/uzoca/README.md

 My name is Uzoamaka Anyaegbuna (you can call me Uzo).

-My mission is to create a world where creativity and art converge in the digital realm!
+My mission is to create a world where creativity and art come to life through tech!

 Here you'll find a collection of my projects, experience, and skills in software development, automation, and more.
 I am passionate about using technology to solve real-world problems and continuously learning new skills.